SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ```shell
 kubectl delete pod/redis configmap/example-redis-config
 ```
-> Note: It's important to remove resources that are no longer needed to avoid unnecessary resource consumption in your Kubernetes cluster.
+> It's important to remove resources that are no longer needed to avoid unnecessary resource consumption in your Kubernetes cluster.
 Ensure that both the Redis Pod and ConfigMap are successfully deleted.

-## Next Steps
+### Next Steps
-Great work on completing this tutorial!
-Now that you’ve configured Redis using a ConfigMap in Kubernetes, here are some next steps to explore and enhance your skills.
+Congratulations on completing this tutorial!
+Here are some recommended next steps to further your skills:

 - **Configuration Example**: Review a practical example of [updating configurations via a ConfigMap](https://kubernetes.io/docs/tutorials/configuration/updating-configuration-via-a-configmap/), showing how changes can be applied dynamically within a live Kubernetes environment.
 - **ConfigMaps in Depth**: Gain a deeper understanding of [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) and how they enable flexible configurations for containerized applications.

-## Learn more with Community Resources!
+### Learn more with Community Resources!
-The Kubernetes community is a vibrant and collaborative ecosystem where users, developers, and contributors come together to share knowledge, solve problems, and contribute to the growth of Kubernetes.
+The Kubernetes community offers resources where developers and users share insights and solve challenges together.

-- **Kubernetes Support Resources**: Visit the [Kubernetes Community Support page](https://kubernetes.io/community/) to access our Youtube channel, tutorials, examples, and guides designed to help you succeed in using Kubernetes effectively.
+- **Kubernetes Support Resources**: Visit the [Kubernetes Community Support page](https://kubernetes.io/community/) to access Youtube tutorials, live examples, and guides designed to help you succeed.
 - **Kubernetes Forum**: Join the discussion on the [Kubernetes Forum](https://discuss.kubernetes.io/)—an ideal place for sharing ideas, asking questions, and finding support from other Kubernetes users and developers.

-> **Tip:** Engaging with these resources helps you build Kubernetes expertise and connect with a supportive network of professionals and enthusiasts worldwide!
+> **Pro Tip**: Engaging with the Kubernetes community is a powerful way to enhance your skills and build professional connections.

+---

+***Was this page helpful?**
+**Yes** | **No**

+---